 There are several types of pliers available at the hardware store and it's important to have a variety of sizes and types in your toolbox.
 Needle nose pliers are good for grasping things in tight spaces while locking pliers are great for plumbing.

-Every tool kit needs a good measuring tape.
+Every tool kit needs a good tape measure.
 Notice that we said a good measuring tape and not just any measuring tape.
 You should purchase a measuring tape that can withstand rugged use and will last for many years when being used frequently.

 As time moves forward and you begin to really get into your home renovations, you will find precise tools that you will need to purchase but keep in mind that many specialty tools can also be rented from big box hardware stores.
 This helps complete projects without having to spend thousands of dollars on a tool that you might only use one time.